Laying Hen Standards

 8.9.4 Chickens must have access to entries and exits whose combined width adds up to at least a quarter of an inch per bird.

 Note: A flock of 75 birds or less must have access to at least one entry/exit door that is at least 18 inches wide.
-A flock of 75 to 140 birds must have access to two entry/exit doors that are each 18 inches wide.
+A flock of 75 to 140 birds must have access to two entry/exit doors that are each 18 inches wide or a single door that is at least double the minimum width required by 8.9.3.
 A flock of more than 140 birds must have at least two doors whose combined width adds up to at least quarter of an inch per bird; for example a 200 bird flock must have at least two doorways that add up to at least 50 inches in width.